fsmMLK/inkscapeMadeEasy/docs/source/minimalExample.rst

         def effect(self):
             ...
-            The method 'effect()' is is the only method called directly by inkscape.
+            The method 'effect()' is the only method called directly by inkscape.
             Consider this function to be the main function of your plugin.
             ...